leohum69/POS-MERN/README.md

-# StudyPortalMERN
+# POS-MERN

+## Project Overview

-StudyPortalMERN is a comprehensive web application designed to facilitate online learning and collaboration.
-Built using the MERN stack (MongoDB, Express.js, React, and Node.js), this project aims to provide a seamless and interactive learning experience.
+POS-MERN is a Point of Sale (POS) system built using the MERN stack (MongoDB, Express.js, React, Node.js).
+This project aims to provide a comprehensive solution for managing sales, inventory, and customer data for retail businesses.

 ## Features

-- **User Authentication**: Secure login and registration using JWT.
-- **Course Management**: Create, update, and delete courses.
-- **Content Delivery**: Upload and manage course materials.
-- **Interactive Learning**: Discussion forums and real-time chat.
-- **Progress Tracking**: Monitor student progress and performance.
+- User Authentication and Authorization
+- Product Management
+- Inventory Tracking
+- Sales Reporting
+- Customer Management
+- Responsive Design

 ## Dependencies
 - **U need to have a mongodb server connection, I was using my local mongoDB server**